 Yet as Orwell’s biographer, D J Taylor, has pointed out

 If social historians are just beginning to get to grips with the grocer’s daughter from Grantham (then) novelists still lag far behind.

-The Iron Bird sets out to redress this imbalance, then.
+The Iron Bird sets out to redress this imbalance.
 Of course, it isn’t the first time that Thatcher has appeared in the pages of fiction – she danced into Alan Hollinghurst’s The Line of Beauty, she toddled into a short story by Hilary Mantel – but she has never been cast as the protagonist before.
-Isn’t it about time that she gave herself a good preen, sharpened the gutting blade on the tip of her beak and stepped up to take on the leading role in a novel?
+Isn’t it about time that she gave herself a good preen, sharpened the gutting blade on the tip of her beak and stepped up to take on the leading role in a novel, then?